 Similarly, a preliminary agreement has been signed with Boeing for the creation of a joint venture in the commercial aviation industry, whose headquarters will be located in Brazil.
 This demonstrates that investor confidence has not been majorly affected by the upcoming elections and that private business still considers Brazil an attractive commercial jurisdiction.

 In the next few months, there may be legislative changes that could have an effect on both businesses in the region.
-Get in contact with Biz Latin Hub Country Manager, Bruno here to learn how we can support you to mitigate business risk in Brazil.
+Get in contact with Biz Latin Hub Country Manager, contact us now to learn how we can support you to mitigate business risk in Brazil.